Joseph Friedrich Bernhard Caspar Majer, Neu-eröffneter Theoretisch- und Practischer Music-Saal (Nürnberg 1741)

 What was the arrangement of Bach's musicians in the Thomaskirche?

 A probable positioning in the Thomaskirche looked like this: Bach was usually seated in the front centre as conductor at the harpsichord on the Schülerchor.
 The other continuo instruments were placed around him, in front of the ‘Rückpositiv’ of the organ.
 The singers stood in the middle or on one side at the desks near the balustrade, with their faces towards the church; when ripienists were singing along, the singers were standing on the left- and righthand side.
 Upstairs, viewed from the church, the strings were on the left and the wind players on the right in their side galleries.
 Among others places, there was room for timpani on the organ plateau, near the trumpeters.

 What was the positioning of Bach's musicians in the Nikolaikirche?

 The positioning for a large ensemble in the Nikolaikirche was probably as follows: the singers stood at the balustrade of the Schülerchor.
 Directly behind them Bach sat as conductor at the harpsichord, probably on a raised platform.
 Together with the singers he occupied the balcony.
 To the left and behind the harpsichord were the strings; to the right of the harpsichord were the other continuo instruments.
 At the very back, on one of the steps, stood the oboists and flautists.
 The trumpeters and the timpanist may have stood on the high passage at the back of the Schülerchor.
+The organist played at the main organ, which was several metres away from the Schülerchor.
 In this church a number of singers exceeding eight during the performance of the Music was practically impossible.